Achievements in Zero Energy

 Green Technology Training and Enterprise Center (G-TTEC)

-Combining established sustainable technologies in an effective holistic system of planning and design, the 11,000 sf Green Technology Training and Enterprise Center in semi-rural Plain, Wisconsin, may be the least expensive net zero-ready commercial building in the U.S., to date.
+Combining established sustainable technologies in an effective, holistic system of planning and design, the 11,000-square-foot Green Technology Training and Enterprise Center in semi-rural Wisconsin may be the least expensive, net zero-ready commercial building in the country to date.

-Significantly reducing energy loads through optimal building massing, a high-performance envelope, 1,800 hours/year of natural ventilation, and high-efficiency lighting and daylight harvesting made radiant heating and cooling and a 14-well geo-exchange field feasible in a climate that ranges from 93°F to -26°F.
+Energy loads are significantly reduced through optimal building massing, a high-performance envelope, operable windows, high-efficiency lighting, and active daylighting.
+Radiant heating and cooling and a 14-well, geothermal field became a feasible option for reducing energy consumption in a climate that ranges from 93°F to -26°F.

 - energy reduction